Event List and Blog

 Where: Nakamura Park Memorial Hall, a short subway ride from Nagoya Station (see here for details)

 What: try several hands-on Japanese cultural activities, in whatever order and for as long as you like; there is no set schedule.
-This month we are offering kimono (men's, women's, and children's sizes available; photography in bamboo garden also possible), 13-string koto harp, taiko drumming, tea ceremony, calligraphy, and paper crafts, introduced to you by a group of friendly teachers with experience sharing Japanese culture overseas.
+This month we are offering kimono (men's, women's, and children's sizes available; photography in bamboo garden also possible), 13-string koto harp, tea ceremony, calligraphy and ink painting, and a traditional comedy performance called "Mikawa manzai," introduced to you by a group of friendly teachers with experience sharing Japanese culture overseas.

 Email email@example.com or call 052-413-8200 for tickets, or use the contact form at the top of the page.
 We look forward to seeing you there!